adamyordan/laplace/README.md

 ### Installation required to share keyboard and mouse
 To do this we ensure that the client either has has a IPV6 address or a public IPV4 address.
-We use the use the popular open repository known as (Barrier KVM)[https://github.com/debauchee/barrier].
+We use the use the popular open repository known as [Barrier KVM](https://github.com/debauchee/barrier).

 #### What is Barrier kvm?